 What comes to mind when you think of playing outdoors?
-Do you remember the joy and excitement you felt as you explored the playground at recess?
+Do you remember the joy and excitement you felt while exploring the playground at recess?
 Do you fondly recall the times you spent meeting new friends and bonding with family?
-Not only does outdoor play promote great memories like these, but playing outside is also essential for proper child development.
+Outdoor play promotes cherished memories like these, and it’s also essential for proper child development.

-We believe the importance of outdoor play and nature in every aspect of child development is too critical to be overlooked.
-Outdoor play helps young kids stay active, release emotions and pent-up energy, develop balance and fine motor skills, boost cognitive and social skills and so much more.
+We believe outdoor play and nature are critical for every aspect of child development.
+Playing outside helps young kids stay active, release emotions and pent-up energy, develop balance and fine motor skills, boost cognitive and social skills and so much more.

 The Importance of Outdoor Play in Early Childhood

 Outdoor play is invaluable for growing kids.
 It lets them hone essential developmental and creative skills.
 Outdoor play helps keep kids healthy and allows them to learn and interact with others.
 Below are some benefits of outdoor play for early child development.

 1. Promotes Physical Health